Deploying VPN Service¶

 COMMIT

-Modify the following configuration in /etc/default/ufw to ACCEPT.
+Change the following setting in /etc/default/ufw to ACCEPT.

 DEFAULT_FORWARD_POLICY="ACCEPT"